CharlonTank/tamalou-v2/Readme.md

 Here are some of the features that are yet to be implemented:

-[x] : power of Jack
+- [x] Power of Jack
-[x] : use power instead of drawing if the last person played a card with power and used the power [x] : timer at the end to be able to double
+- [x] Use power instead of drawing if the last person played a card with power and used the power
+- [x] Timer at the end to be able to double
-[x] : Impossible to double as the tamalouOwner
+- [x] Impossible to double as the tamalouOwner
-[x] : power of King
+- [x] Power of King
-[x] : visibility of other cards
+- [x] Visibility of other cards
-[x] : power of Queen
+- [x] Power of Queen
-[ ] : Way to see what cards has been choosen when doubling or for each power [ ] : Add card animations
+- [ ] Way to see what cards has been choosen when doubling or for each power
+- [ ] Add card animations
-[ ] : better way to start a game
+- [ ] Better way to start a game
-[ ] : better way to end a game
+- [ ] Better way to end a game

 ## Contributing